Chart Color Schemes

 Mooloolah Valley is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Mooloolah Valley, as per the latest Census evaluation, 98.2% of dwellings were houses, with the remaining 1.8% consisting of semi-detached homes, apartments, and other dwelling types.
-This contrasts with Non-Metro Qld's composition of 76.4% houses and 23.6% other dwellings.
-Home ownership in Mooloolah Valley stood at 28.0%, with mortgaged properties at 58.4% and rented dwellings at 13.6%.
-The median monthly mortgage repayment was $1,996, higher than Non-Metro Qld's average of $1,655.
-Weekly rent in Mooloolah Valley was recorded at $420, compared to Non-Metro Qld's $345.
-Nationally, mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Mooloolah Valley's dwelling structures, as per the latest Census, were 98.2% houses and 1.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Mooloolah Valley was 28.0%, with mortgaged dwellings at 58.4% and rented at 13.6%.
+The median monthly mortgage repayment was $1,996, higher than Regional Qld's average of $1,655.
+Median weekly rent in Mooloolah Valley was $420, compared to Regional Qld's $345.
+Nationally, Mooloolah Valley's mortgage repayments were higher at $1,996 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing